-Sample creation: To create small colonies, MDCK cell were plated sparsely to coat the glass bottom of a 4-well chamber (Ibidi) and incubated for 24 hours.
-To create a mature monolayer, MDCK cells were plated densely to coat the glass bottom of a 4-well (for timelapse imaging) or 8-well (for non-timelapse imaging) chamber (Ibidi).
-The cells were then incubated for 48 hours with a change of media at 24 hours.
-Acini were formed by sparsely plating MDCK cells in 2mg/mL collagen gel for 8 days with the addition of serum starve (1% FBS) DMEM changed every 48 hours.
-Inhibitors and osmotic treatments were added 3 hours prior to imaging.
-ROCK inhibited cells were treated with 25μM Y-27632 (Sigma) 3 hours before live imaging.
-NKCC inhibited cells were treated with 10μM Bumetanide (Sigma) 3 hours before live imaging.
+24 h.
+To create a mature monolayer, MDCK cells were plated densely to coat the glass bottom of a four-well (for time-lapse imaging) or eight-well (for non-time-lapse imaging) chamber (Ibidi).
+The cells were then incubated for 48 h with a change of medium at 24 h.
+Acini were formed by sparsely plating MDCK cells in 2 mg/ml collagen gel for 8 d with the addition of serum starved (1% FBS) DMEM changed every 48 h.
+Inhibitors and osmotic treatments were added 3 h before imaging.
+ROCK inhibited cells were treated with 25 μM Y-27632 (Sigma) 3 h before live imaging.
+NKCC-inhibited cells were treated with 10 μM bumetanide (Sigma) 3 h before live imaging.

-Microscopy and live cell imaging: 2μl/ml of CellMask Orange (Invitrogen) was added to samples 30 minutes prior to imaging to stain the cell membrane.
+Microscopy and live cell imaging

+CellMask Orange (2 μ l/ml; Invitrogen) was added to samples 30 min before imaging to stain the cell membrane.
 Samples were imaged on an inverted T-E microscope (Nikon) with a confocal CSU-X spinning disk (Yokogawa Electric Corporation), a stage controller (Prior), and a CMOS camera (Zyla-Andor).
 Metamorph software was used to control the microscope and collect images.
-A stage incubator (Chamlide and Quorum Technologies) with CO-2, humidity, and temperature control was used for timelapse experiments while a stage heater (Nevtek, ASI 400) was used for non-timelapse experiments.
-A 561 nm laser (MPB Communications, VFL-P Series) was used to illuminate the CellMask Orange stain.
-Images were acquired using a 60x Plan Apo NA water immersion objective with a NA of 1.20 and a WD of 0.31-0.28 (Nikon).
-Three-dimensional images were collected using z-stacks of 0.25μm steps.
+A stage incubator (Chamlide and Quorum Technologies) with CO-2, humidity, and temperature control was used for time-lapse experiments, while a stage heater (Nevtek, ASI 400) was used for non-time-lapse experiments.
+A 561-nm laser (MPB Communications, VFL-P Series) was used to illuminate the CellMask Orange stain.
+Images were acquired using a 60× Plan Apo NA water immersion objective with a NA of 1.20 and a WD of 0.31-0.28 (Nikon).
+Three-dimensional images were collected using z-stacks of 0.25 μm steps.

-Height and volume analysis: Both ImageJ and Matlab were used for image analysis of monolayer height and volume.
-Average monolayer height (excluding ZO1/ZO2 KD monolayers) was measured using Matlab by taking the average image intensity for each z-stack of the 3-dimensional image.
-The peaks in average image intensity at the apical and basal membrane from the CellMask Orange dye were fitted to a gaussian and the distance between these peaks was measured to find the monolayer height.
+Height and volume analysis

+Both ImageJ and Matlab were used for image analysis of monolayer height and volume.
+Average monolayer height (excluding ZO1/ZO2 KD monolayers) was measured using Matlab by taking the average image intensity for each z-stack of the three-dimensional image.
+The peaks in average image intensity at the apical and basal membranes from the CellMask Orange dye were fitted to a Gaussian and the distance between these peaks was measured to find the monolayer height.
 In ImageJ, the Cell Counter tool was used to determine the density of cells in each sample image.
 This density measurement was used to determine the average cross-sectional area of the cells in the image.
 The average volume of cells in the monolayer was found by multiplying the average cross-sectional area by the average monolayer height.
-Volume measurements for ZO-1/ZO-2 KD monolayers, as well as all colonies and acini, were found using an alternate method to that described above.
-For ZO-1/ZO-2 KD cells and colonies this is because their extended apical domain is not well characterized by the assumption that the apical membrane is flat, and for acini it is because the cells are not grown on a flat surface.
+Volume measurements for ZO-1/ZO-2 KD monolayers, as well as all colonies and acini, were found using an alternate method.
+For ZO-1/ZO-2 KD cells and colonies this was because their extended apical domain is not well characterized by the assumption that the apical membrane is flat, and for acini it was because the cells were not grown on a flat surface.
 In these cases, average cell volume was found by measuring cell junction height, maximum cell height, and basal area for sample cells.
 This allowed us to model the volume of the cell as a cylinder that is the height of the cell junction length plus a hemisphere on top.

+Violin Plots

-Violin Plots: The width of each colored region represents volume kernel density which is an estimation of the probability density function of the average cell volume.
-The white point represents the median cell volume for all colonies measured, and the grey bar represents the interquartile range, meaning the middle 50% of the volume range.
+The width of each colored region represents volume kernel density, which is an estimate of the probability density function of the average cell volume.
+The white point represents the median cell volume for all colonies measured, and the gray bar represents the interquartile range, meaning the middle 50% of the volume range.